Table of Content

 As stated earlier, TypeScript has additional features compared to JavaScript programming language.
 In simple words, TypeScript is an object-oriented programming language, whereas JavaScript is a scripting language.

 Moreover, this object-oriented language is strongly-entered, or we can say that TypeScript supports static typing.
-This means static typing permits checking type accuracy at compile time.
+This means static type checking offers the best accuracy at the time of compilation.

 TypeScript highlights the compilation errors at the time of development.
-Due to this, the scope of examining runtime errors is very low.
+Due to this, the scope of examining and getting runtime errors is very low.
 On the contrary, JavaScript is an interpreted language.

 TypeScript is nothing but a superset of javascript and some added features, that is, ES6 features.
-Therefore, many JS developers do not prefer to keep it in their targeted web browser, but the typescript compiler can compile .ts files into ECMAScript.
+Therefore, many Javascript developers do not prefer to keep it in their targeted web browser support, but the typescript compiler can compile .ts files into ECMAScript.

 TypeScript VS JavaScript: Pros and Cons